Convergence of the conjugate gradient method with unbounded operators: Intermediate technical facts

 \begin{remark} There is an implicit dependence on $\xi$ in each $s_N$, as is clear from \eqref{eq:defsN}, analogously to the fact that the iterates $f^{[N]}$'s depend on the choice of the parameter $\xi$.
 We simply omit such a dependence from the notation $s_N$. \end{remark}

-We thus see from Proposition \ref{prop:sN}(iii) that the control of the convergence of the $f^{[N]}$'s in the $\rho_\sigma$-sense is boiled down to monitoring a precise spectral integral.
-For an efficient estimate of the right-hand side of \eqref{eq:rhosigmaint} we shall make use of properties of the polynomials $s_N$ and of the measure $\nu_{\xi}$ that we are going to discuss in the remaining part of this Section.
+We thus see from Proposition \ref{prop:sN}(iii) that the control of the convergence of the $f^{[N]}$'s in the $\rho_\sigma$-sense is boiled down to monitoring a precise spectral integral, namely the right-hand side of \eqref{eq:rhosigmaint}.
+For an efficient estimate of the latter we shall make use of properties of the polynomials $s_N$ and of the measure $\nu_{\xi}$ that we are going to discuss in the remaining part of this Section.